-- (1) Spot or short-term electrical demand measurements can only be used when variations in operations are not expected to change over the commitment years. - (2) When temporal variations are expected, electrical demand measurements must be made over a period of time sufficient to represent performance during the EE Performance Hours and across the commitment years of the resource. - (3) This method may be more appropriate when the electrical loads to be impacted by the project are small relative to the building load, a facility does not currently have whole-premise interval metering, or if end-use electrical demand data can be readily obtained from a building energy management or control system. - (4) The EE Resource Provider must take into consideration any interactive effects that may alter electrical loads on other end-use equipment being monitored.
+- 1. Spot or short-term electrical demand measurements can only be used when variations in operations are not expected to change over the commitment years. - 2.
+When temporal variations are expected, electrical demand measurements must be made over a period of time sufficient to represent performance during the EE Performance Hours and winter performance hours and across the commitment years of the resource. - 3.
+This method may be more appropriate when the electrical loads to be impacted by the project are small relative to the building load, a facility does not currently have whole-premise interval metering, or if end-use electrical demand data can be readily obtained from a building energy management or control system. - 4.
+The EE Resource Provider must take into consideration any interactive effects that may alter electrical loads on other end-use equipment being monitored.